awsdocs/amazon-efs-user-guide/doc_source/using-amazon-efs-utils.md

    sudo yum install -y amazon-efs-utils
    ```

-### Installing the amazon\-efs\-utils Package on Other Linux Distributions<a name="installing-other-distro"></a>
+## Installing the amazon\-efs\-utils Package on Other Linux Distributions<a name="installing-other-distro"></a>

-If you're not using Amazon Linux, the amazon\-efs\-utils package is also available on GitHub\.
+If you don't want to get the amazon\-efs\-utils package from Amazon Linux or Amazon Linux 2 AMIs, the amazon\-efs\-utils package is also available on GitHub\.

-**Cloning amazon\-efs\-utils from GitHub**
+**To clone amazon\-efs\-utils from GitHub**

-1. Make sure that you've created an EC2 instance of the supported AMI type\.
+1. Make sure that you've created an Amazon EC2 instance of the supported AMI type\.
 For more information on how to do this, see [Step 1: Launch an Instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance) in the *Amazon EC2 User Guide for Linux Instances\.*

-1. Access the terminal for your instance through SSH, and log in with the appropriate user name\.
+1. Access the terminal for your instance through Secure Shell \(SSH\), and log in with the appropriate user name\.
 For more information on how to do this, see [Connecting to Your Linux Instance Using SSH](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) in the *Amazon EC2 User Guide for Linux Instances\.*

 1. From the terminal, clone the amazon\-efs\-utils tool from GitHub to a directory of your choice, with the following command\.